 Dark ruby red

-The palate is full bodied with firm structure and evident tannins
+The palate is rich and full bodied with firm structure and complex flavours of fruit and spice.

 |Food Pairing Ideas||